TAZARA Railway: Standard gauge railway

 On August 3, 2022, during a state visit by Zambian president Hakainde Hichilema to Tanzania, the presidents of both nations issued a joint statement to launch a new project to revitalize the railway and build to standard gauge through a public-private partnership.

 In August 2023, officials from both countries agreed to ask the government of China to put forward a comprehensive proposal for the revitalization of the TAZARA line and its upgrade to standard gauge.
 China is seeking a concession to operate the railway.

 In November 2023, China Civil Engineering Construction Corporation (CCECC) was shortlisted to submit a proposal for the concession.
 The following month, the Tanzania-Zambia Railway Authority announced an inspection of the railway line to be carried out by CCECC experts with the aim of assessing its operational and business model, and setting the stage for the submission by CCECC of an optimized TAZARA revitalization proposal.
 The 11-member team was led by the managing director of the Addis Abeba-Djibouti Railway.

 In February 2024, the Chinese ambassador to Zambia presented the Zambian transport minister with CCECC's proposal to revamp the TAZARA at a cost of $1 billion.
 A corresponding MoU was signed in September 2024.

 Re-vitalization

 In September 2025, China, Zambia, and Tanzania signed a $1.4 billion agreement to modernize the aging Tanzania–Zambia Railway Authority (Tazara) line.
+In early 2026 the modernization project moved into active implementation as the CCECC began mobilizing equipment and technical personnel under a 30 year concession.
+A major milestone occurred February 10th, 2026, which brought back the weekly Mukuba train connection between Dar es Salaam and Kipri Mposhi following an 18 week suspension.
+The current stage focuses on a PPP (Public-Private Partnership) model, with $1 billion dedicated to repairing track infrastructure and safety measures, and $400 million for 32 more locomotives and 762 wagons to replace the aging fleet.